 Heat pumps can be used to dehumidify the air

 Heat pumps can help reduce air humidity and create a more comfortable home.
-When a heat pump is set to cool the indoor air, it makes the moisture in the air condense on its coils.
+When a heat pump is set to cool the indoor air, it makes the moisture in the air condense on its coils (an internal part of a heat pump).
 This water is then drained through a separate pipe.